CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 + Microsoft Entra ID has user and guest accounts.
 Each account has a level of access specific to the scope of work expected to be done.
 + Groups combine together related users or devices.
 There are two types of groups including Security and Microsoft 365.
 + Group membership can be statically or dynamically assigned.

-## Learn more with self-paced training

-+ [Understand Microsoft Entra ID](https://learn.microsoft.com/training/modules/understand-azure-active-directory/).
-Compare Microsoft Entra ID to Active Directory DS, learn about Microsoft Entra ID P1 and P2, and explore Microsoft Entra Domain Services for managing domain-joined devices and apps in the cloud.
-+ [Create Azure users and groups in Microsoft Entra ID](https://learn.microsoft.com//training/modules/create-users-and-groups-in-azure-active-directory/).
-Create users in Microsoft Entra ID.
-Understand different types of groups.
-Create a group and add members.
-Manage business-to-business guest accounts.
-+ [Allow users to reset their password with Microsoft Entra self-service password reset](https://learn.microsoft.com/training/modules/allow-users-reset-their-password/).
-Evaluate self-service password reset to allow users in your organization to reset their passwords or unlock their accounts.
-Set up, configure, and test self-service password reset.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ What are the Azure PowerShell and CLI commands to create a security group called IT Admins?
-Provide the official command reference page.
-+ Provide a step-by-step strategy for managing users and groups in Microsoft Entra ID.
-+ What are the steps in the Azure portal to bulk create users and groups?
-+ Provide a comparison table of internal and external Microsoft Entra ID user accounts.

 ### You have successfully completed the lab